balashev/spectro/docs/gui.rst

 Console
 -------
 It allows to input commands moslty concerned with GUI management.
-For the whole descriptions see
+For the whole descriptions see :ref:`console <console>`

 Status bar
 ----------